zainnadeem/swift-optionals-readme-ios-0616/README.md

     print("My friend's pet is \(petName)")
 }

-// prints "My friend's pet is Scooter 🐢"
+// prints "My friend's pet is Scooter"
 ```

 What do you see in the console now?

-You should see "My friend's pet is Scooter 🐢".
+You should see "My friend's pet is Scooter".
 Look—no more "Optional(...)" stuff!

 Let's break down that if statement a bit.
 Within the condition of the if statement, you wrote `let petName = petName`.
 That looks like a constant definition, doesn't it?
 Well, it is.
 What that line says is this: "If `petName` has a value, unwrap it and assign it to the name `petName` within the body of this if statement."
 You can then use `petName` to refer to the _unwrapped_ value (but only within the if statement).